 Decisions about whether a student in foster care should continue to attend the school of origin should be made collaboratively by DCF, the student (as appropriate), the student's family and/or foster family (and if different, the person authorized to make educational decisions on behalf of the student), the school and district of origin, and (when different) the local district where the student is placed.
-Best interest determinations should be made to reach agreement regarding the appropriate school placement of a student in foster care.
+Best interest determinations should focus on the needs of each individual student and take into account a variety of factors.
+Every effort should be made to reach agreement regarding the appropriate school placement of a student in foster care.
 However, if there is disagreement regarding school placement for a student in foster care, DCF will finalize the best interest determination.